Spidey300122/ragify-api-docs-explorer/README.md

 4. **Setup Process**
    - 1️⃣ Enter your Groq API key in the sidebar
-   - 2️⃣ Click "📥 Load Documentation"
+   - 2️⃣ Click "🔥 Load Documentation"
    - 3️⃣ Wait ~1 minute for RAG processing
    - 4️⃣ Start exploring API docs! 🔥

 ## 🤔 Example Queries

-- "How do I create a payment intent with Stripe?"
+- "How does the Anthropic Messages API work with system prompts?"
-- "What webhook events does GitHub support?"
+- "What is the Google embed-content API, explain with task types?"
-- "Send SMS using Twilio API with authentication"
+- "How do I authenticate with GitHub REST API?"
-- "GitHub repository management best practices"
+- "How to implement Claude tool use with JSON schema?"
-- "Stripe subscription lifecycle management"
+- "How do I configure Gemini safety settings?"

-## 🏗️ RAG Architecture
+## 🗂️ RAG Architecture

 ```
 ragify-api-docs-explorer/